ON THIS AFTERNOON IN HISTORY,

 Don’t get me wrong.
 Overlapping magisteria is not only incredibly useful, but are incredibly useful.

-And I’m one of the biggest, longest fans of the Naomi Oreskeses’—those rare intellects that can bore a fistula between Science and History.
-But such great bores are rare, and I’m just not that kind of tool, I’m afraid.
-The work Naomi does every day is too diabolical for me.
+And I’m one of the biggest, longest fans of the Naomi Oreskeses’—the rare intellects that can bore a fistula between Science and History.
+But such great bores are rare, and I’m not that kind of tool, I’m afraid.
+The work Naomi does every day is much too diabolical for me.